scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

 </div>

 ## Parallelising *foldMap*

+TODO: Rename "foldMapP" to "parallelFoldMap"... make sure we say the implementation is designed to mirror the way multi-CPU map-reduce works.

 To run the fold in parallel we need to change our implementation strategy.
 A simple strategy is to allocate as many threads as we have CPUs